Some of my work on display in my solo show at Tremenheere Sculpture Gardens, Cornwall, in 2022.

 An acrylic and watercolour painting of a black flower.

-This painting is an example of my work relating to environmental issues, a subject with which I’ve been involved since the late 1960s.
 In this painting the flower’s petals are black, the flower’s stem is black, and the grass is black.
 The flower’s petals are shrivelled and misshapen and the stem is crooked.
 It’s an image of foreboding.

 In contrast to all this blackness the centre of the flower is reflective gold.
 But it’s a dull gold, which may act to reinforce the bleakness of the black rather than creating a glimmer of brightness.
 It’s ambiguous.